openedx/edx-platform/docs/decisions/0009_simplify_ratelimiting.rst

 Context
 -------

-edx-platform currently uses multiple different ratelimiting tools currently which can lead to confusion and difficulty understand how endpoints are secured.
+edx-platform currently uses multiple different ratelimiting tools which can lead to confusion and difficulty understand how endpoints are secured.
 Consider the following case study in how our login endpoints are currently rate limitied.

 1st party vs 3rd party login
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~